danielgormly/toml-config/readme.md

 # toml-config

-A simple, typed package for loading & validating configuration from toml files and validate against a schema.
-Useful for 12-factor deployments.
+A simple, package for loading & validating toml files and validating against a schema, with static type inference.
+Useful for configuration app deployments in a 12-factor environment.
 Only dependency is toml.
-Toml properties not present in schema are discarded.
+Properties not present in schema are discarded.

-ESM & CJS versions published.
+Both ESM & CJS versions published.

 ## Schema definition
 - string
 - number
 - object type supports nested schemas

-## Drawbacks
-There is no static type inference on the validator to avoid complexity & dependencies.
-Therefore config type must be manually typed.
-Type mistakes therefore are possible in consumption of config.
-Use [toml](https://www.npmjs.com/package/toml) + [zod](https://zod.dev/), [suretype](https://github.com/grantila/suretype) etc to construct a fully type-safe version yourself.
-I run many commercial services on this model, avoiding nested config and find this level of safety adequate.

 ## Installing
 ```bash